The Suai Supply Base

 In November and December 2014, the Government awarded contracts to the National Commercial Bank of Timor-Leste to compensate landowners in the area of the Suai Supply Base ($4.7m) and Suai airport ($2.8m).
 Although new compensation agreements were signed in 2014, the money wasn't distributed until early 2015, leading to local unhappiness.
 Many residents splurged with their windfall, often purchasing motorcycles, although their farming and fishing livelihoods have been lost.

-Suai Airport goes to tender
+Suai Airport goes to tender and is constructed

 In January 2012, Timor-Leste awarded a $0.9 million contract to Jurutera Perunding Zaaba Sdn Bhd to design the upgraded Suai airport.

 Based on their design, companies were invited to bid to upgrade Suai airport on 15 January 2013, with a pre-bid meeting held on 25 February.
 La'o Hamutuk has obtained the 370-megabyte tender information package (bid contents, specifications contents, overall requirements) but most are too large to post on this website.